Samsung/Tizen.NET/_posts/2019-05-02-try-latest-in-tizen-net.md

 11. Launch the application on the new emulator.
     ![][emul13]

-**Note**: You might encounter an issue on the emulator with raw-format image when you install a large application.</i>
+**Note**: You might encounter an issue on the emulator with raw-format image when you install a large application.

 [emul1]: {{site.url}}{{site.baseurl}}/assets/images/posts/try-latest-in-tizen-net/emul1.png
 [emul2]: {{site.url}}{{site.baseurl}}/assets/images/posts/try-latest-in-tizen-net/emul2.png